 What Is Cumin?

 Cumin seeds are harvested by hand from an annual plant; they are small, boat-shaped, and resemble caraway seeds.
 The most common variety of cumin is a brownish-yellow color, although you can also sometimes find black cumin, green cumin, and white cumin.
-You will find whole seeds in Indian recipes (also called jeera) and ground cumin as an ingredient in Mexican and Middle Eastern dishes, as well as chili, barbecue sauce, baked beans, and marinades.
+You will find whole seeds in Indian recipes (also called jeera) and ground cumin as an ingredient in Mexican and Middle Eastern dishes, as well as chili, barbecue sauce, baked beans, soups, and marinades.
 Cumin is a typical ingredient in chili powder and is also often found in other spice blends such as garam masala, curry powder, achiote blends, adobos, berbere, and bahaarat.

 Cumin is an ancient spice grown in Egypt and the Middle East.
 It has been found in 4,000-year-old excavations in Syria and in ancient Egypt, where it was used both as a spice and as an element in preserving mummies.
 It appears in the Bible in both the Old Testament and the New Testament.